-Belgrade in 2 Days for Friends - Morning browse and bites at Kalenić Market
+Belgrade in 2 Days - Morning browse and bites at Kalenić Market

 A lively 2-day plan for friends who want good food, playful activity, live music and social spots — balanced daytime exploring with energetic evenings.
 Spring in Belgrade (May) brings mild weather, long daylight and terraces in full swing.